matyasfarkas/starter-hugo-academic/content/authors/admin/_index.md

   - Visitors
 ---

+I am a Financial Sector Expert in the IMF's Monetary Policy Modeling Unit in MCM.
+I work on model based analysis of monetary and maroprudentail policy.

-I am an Economist in the [Monetary Policy Strategy Division, Strategy Issues section](https://www.ecb.europa.eu/mopo/strategy/html/index.en.html) of the European Central Bank.
+Previously I worked as an Economist in the [Monetary Policy Strategy Division, Strategy Issues section](https://www.ecb.europa.eu/mopo/strategy/html/index.en.html) of the European Central Bank.
 My research focuses on expectation formation, monetary policy and DSGE estimation.

 I was part of the development team for [Macroecomomic Model Data Base](https://www.macromodelbase.com/), a Dynare based macroeconomic model comparison platform.